jun-uen0/articles/articles/algorithms/dynamic_programming/dynamic_programming_en.md

 # Dynamic Programming

 ## Introduction
-Dynamic Programming is the efficient algorithm to solve the problem.
+Dynamic Programming is an efficient algorithm design technique used to solve problems by breaking them down into smaller subproblems.
-It breaks down to subproblem for each.
-It is invented by Bellmen-Ford.
+It stores the results of these subproblems to avoid redundant work.

+It was popularized by Richard Bellman (yes, the same person behind the Bellman-Ford algorithm).

+---

-# Example.
-Fibonacci Number
+# Example: Fibonacci Number

 ## Fibonacci Number
 The Fibonacci sequence is a series of numbers where each number is the sum of the two numbers before it.
-Ex.
-1,1,2,3,5,8,13,21 ...
+Example: 1, 1, 2, 3, 5, 8, 13, 21 ...

 [Wikipedia: Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence)

+---

-## Naive recusion algorithm for Fibonacci Number
+## Naive Recursion Algorithm for Fibonacci Numbers

-Here is a simple code to figure F(n) out, calculation of Fibonacci Number.
+Here’s a simple recursive solution for calculating F(n):

 ```py
 def fib_naive(n):
     if n <= 2:
         return 1
     else:
         return fib_naive(n - 1) + fib_naive(n - 2)
 ```

-But it is a bad solution.
-The time complexity is O(2ⁿ).
+But it’s a bad solution.
+The time complexity is **O(2ⁿ)** — exponential.
-Let's count up how many time the function called.
+Let’s count how many times the function is called:

 ```py
 cnt = 0